ON THE BACK OF THOUGHT

 Kickback and liftoff.
 All systems go.

-Now we’re in uncharted waters.
+Now you’re in uncharted waters.

 Unbeknownst to the wanderer, this was the perfect place to begin.